 Stinging Nettle: A Delicious Medicine Covered in Glass Needles Full of Acid

-Throughout history and the world, there have been, are, and will always be trials of bravery.
-Do you have a heart full of pine-tar and rusty nails or do you have a small kitten tottling around on a lacy pillow in there?
-If you are a secret badass, but you wish to unmask yourself to the world, what feats of valor should you perform while staring expressionlessly into the eyes of death?
+Throughout human history, there have been, are, and will always be trials of bravery.
+Do you have a heart full of pine-tar and rusty nails or is there a small kitten tottling around on a lacy pillow in your chest?
+If you are a secret badass, but you wish to unmask yourself before the world, what feats of valor should you perform?

 If you fear the stinging powers of the nettle, be assured, they are swiftly destroyed through cooking or drying.
 Once defanged, the stinging nettle makes for a gentle and ancient medicine, delicious “tea,” and culinary ingredient mentioned in The Bible and by authors prior.